ivoslovacek/OUME/README.md

 ## Important notes

-This isn't a great video player by anymeans, but it gets the job done.
+- This isn't a great video player by anymeans, but it gets the job done.
+- For some reason, Qt doesn't want to display the video without resizing the window first, after manually resizing it works well.

 ### Why should you use it?